tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - Set the bar low.
 Two-Minute Rule.

 - Reward your habits of avoidance.
-  - Reward yourself every time you don’t do the thing you’re trying to avoid.
+  - Reward yourself whenever you don’t do what you’re trying to avoid.
   - Create a loyalty program for yourself.
     - Transfer a dollar towards something pleasurable every time you show up or skip on a bad habit.
   - Try to allow those short-term rewards with your desired identity.